 Lightning Pizza: Buy Domino’s Pizza With Bitcoin

-Lightning Pizza is a service that allows customers in the United States to order Domino’s Pizza using the Lightning Network.
-When using Lightning Pizza, customers can receive a 6% discount on their orders, as well as low transaction fees (less than $0.01).
+Lightning Pizza is a service that allows you to order Domino’s Pizza with bitcoin in the US.
+When using Lightning Pizza, you can receive a 6% discount on your orders, as well as low transaction fees (less than $0.01).
 The service also offers an estimated delivery time of around 30 minutes.

 Description